Why Experience Maps?

 Without a doubt.

-And we spend a lot of time talking, observing and learning with people.
+And that’s why we spend a lot of time talking, observing and learning with people.

 But research isn’t the end-all-be-all of Human Centred Design.
 Instead, research is about gathering insight, building (cognitive) empathy and learning how a domain, people, process or technologies work.